erroronline1/qualitymanagement/readme.md

 [back to top](#bottle-light-quality-management-software)

 ## thoughts and considerations
-on export of docm-files to pdf the file dialogue does not show pdf files. you will be asked to provide a file name with default docm-extension that will be changed automatically. this is due to the fact that vba `Application.FileDialog(msoFileDialogSaveAs)` does not support `.Filter`. existant files will not be displayed and just be overwritten.
+on export of docm-files the file dialogue does not show pdf- or docm-options. you will be asked to provide a file name with default docx-extension that will be changed automatically. this is due to the fact that vba `Application.FileDialog(msoFileDialogSaveAs)` does not support `.Filter`. *existant files will not be displayed and just be overwritten.*

 [back to top](#bottle-light-quality-management-software)